johndeedly/devops-linux/README.md

 - **router** (_Arch_): A fully functional virtual router with DHCP4, DHCP6, DNS, NTP, PXE boot and ACME certificate authority.
 Connect the router through ```-netdev socket,listen=...``` with subsequent virtual machines ```-netdev socket,connect=...```.
 To arm PXE boot with the prebuild initramfs, kernel and image, the ```📁output/📁artifacts``` folder in the default configuration can be mounted via ```mount -t 9p artifacts.0 /mnt``` and the contents then copied to ```cp /mnt/pxe/arch/x86_64/* /srv/pxe/arch/x86_64/```.
 - **proxmox** (_Debian_): Install [proxmox](https://www.proxmox.com/en/) to configure and spawn virtual machines and LXC container via gui.
 - **podman-image** (_Arch, Debian_): As the final step, take everything that was configured before and generate a fully functional OCI container, that can be uploaded to any docker or podman instance.
-- **pxe-image** (_Arch, Debian_): As the final step, take everything that was configured before and generate a fully functional pxe boot image, that can e.g. be used in conjunction with the router option above to netboot any device on the LAN.
-The Arch PXE image is able to be booted via CIFS, HTTP, ISCSI, NBD, NFS, NVMEOF and SCP (never saw that one before, right? 😉).
+- **pxe-image** (_Arch, Debian, Ubuntu_): As the final step, take everything that was configured before and generate a fully functional pxe boot image, that can e.g. be used in conjunction with the router option above to netboot any device on the LAN.
+The Arch PXE image is able to be booted via CIFS, HTTP, ISCSI, NBD, NFS, NVMEOF and SCP, the Debian and Ubuntu images only via HTTP (more to come).

 ## Common Setups (by me)